CMPUT-404/Cloud-Align/README.md

 * fetch user name in card  (Friends.js)

-* if any conflict occurs and if it is hard to resolve, we can retrieve the version update in Feb 18.
+* if any conflict occurs and if it is hard to resolve, we can retrieve the version updated in Feb 18.
 * for mac users, you may need to download bootstrap using command line </br>
 `npm i react-bootstrap --save`